Direactree

 The indent prop is the number of spaces to indent the tree.

-<Direactree structure={structure} indent={20} />
+<Direactree structure={structure} indent={20} />Try it!

 - C:/